 You may object to the release of any or all of this "directory information."
-However, you must do so in writing within 10 business days of receiving this notice.
+However, you must do so in writing by September 30, 2005.
 If we do no receive a written objection, we will be authorized to release this information without your consent.